daniel-enqz/daniel-enqz/DOTFILES.md

 I'm not saying other tools aren't useful—that's why thousands of hours have been put into maintaining them.
 They exist for a reason.
 But recently I've leaned toward working with the absolute minimum.
 Vim is already amazing on its own, and the learning curve pays exponential dividends long-term.

-For instance, this is my complete `imports.zsh` file...
+For instance, this is my complete `imports.zsh` file, which showcases the beauty of lazy loading...

+You can load/import Python, Node, Ruby, etc. at your discretion.
+For example, when you know it'll be a day you'll use it heavily, when you're on a project where it's needed 24/7, or by running a simple command.

+Just call: `ipython`.

+Your other zsh sessions don't have to depend on initializing heavy dependencies you won't use.

 ```